 Cyndi: Books!
 I read and read and read and read and read.
 If anyone is looking for a book recommendation, I’m your gal.

 Alex: For the past few months working from home has meant a lot of things that have been out of the ordinary.
 I’ve certainly enjoyed having more family time.
 My house has been full of people as my wife’s sister and her family recently moved to Sarasota from Connecticut and have been staying with us.
 She has a husband and two young children.
 Combine that with myself, my wife, and our three young children and we have a pretty full house, so there is never a dull moment.
 I’ve also enjoyed the shorter commute to work.
 It’s hard to argue with a short walk across the house as opposed to sitting in traffic.
 My bills related to filling up the car with gas are way down as are my dry cleaning bills.
 As a sports fan, I’m glad to see that sporting events have resumed, even if there are only pictures of fans in the stands.
+To intensify the sports-watching experiences, fans can bet on sites like dadu online.
 Typically, I’m just watching on TV rather than in person anyway, so the empty stadiums haven’t really impacted me personally.
 Although, my two daughters are on a swim team and they have resumed practice and have even had intra-squad swim meets with official times.
 There have been social distancing measures that have been in place that were not previously needed prior to COVID, but it is encouraging to see that as a society we are adapting to the circumstances and are finding ways to get closer to what used to be normal.
 I’m confident that the threat of COVID will not last forever, but until it goes away we can all find ways to adapt and make the most of the hand we have been dealt.

 Meryl: Besides Covid bringing fear and new challenges, being quarantined gave me a lot of time to pause and think about things that one takes for granted and forgets to be grateful for.
 I started my quarantine time with stitching cloth mask for the church mission in San Lucas Tolimán, Guatemala, it kept all 3 of us busy as each one had a small job.
 We spent a lot of fun family time together here at home in Minnesota and with family back in India and Australia, we celebrated an 80th birthday and even had a wedding on zoom.
 We started out with jigsaw puzzles and my 12-year-old baking different dog treats for Ginger our 1 1/2-year-old cockapoo.
 I enjoyed every bit of the nice hot summer sun we had this year.
 Our veggie patch grew bigger and the backyard gained two more flower beds, a butterfly garden and a humming bird patch, When the flowers were in bloom it gave us joy and excitement to watch the caterpillars ,the Monarch butterflies and hummingbirds fly in and out.
 Learning to paint with watercolors was another fun virtual activity we did together.
 As we continue to live in this new normal, count your blessings every day , and do something you really enjoy.